Naesmal/tpn-router/README.md

 - Active circuit status
 - Number of hops in the circuit
 - Creation and expiration timestamps
+- Complete circuit path with countries for each hop
 - Current exit node country and endpoint
 - Remaining time before expiration
 - Your current public IP address